Human eye: Structure

 Humans have two eyes, situated on the left and the right of the face.
 The eyes sit in bony cavities called the orbits, in the skull.
 There are six extraocular muscles that control eye movements.
 The front visible part of the eye is made up of the whitish sclera, a coloured iris, and the pupil.
 A thin layer called the conjunctiva sits on top of this.
 The front part is also called the anterior segment of the eye.

 The eye is not shaped like a perfect sphere; rather it is a fused two-piece unit, composed of an anterior (front) segment and the posterior (back) segment.
 The anterior segment is made up of the cornea, iris and lens.
 The cornea is transparent and more curved and is linked to the larger posterior segment, composed of the vitreous, retina, choroid and the outer white shell called the sclera.
 The cornea is typically about 11.5 mm in diameter, and 0.5 mm (500 μm) in thickness near its centre.
 The posterior chamber constitutes the remaining five-sixths; its diameter is typically about 24 mm.
-An area termed the limbus connects the cornea and sclera.
+An area called the limbus connects the cornea and sclera.
 The iris is the pigmented circular structure concentrically surrounding the centre of the eye, the pupil, which appears to be black.
 The size of the pupil, which controls the amount of light entering the eye, is adjusted by the iris' dilator and sphincter muscles.

 Light energy enters the eye through the cornea, through the pupil and then through the lens.
 The lens shape is changed for near focus (accommodation) and is controlled by the ciliary muscle.
 Between the two lenses (the cornea and the crystalline lens), there are four optical surfaces which each refract light as it travels along the optical path.
 One basic model describing the geometry of the optical system is the Arizona Eye Model.
 This model describes the accommodation of the eye geometrically.
 Photons of light falling on the light-sensitive cells of the retina (photoreceptor cones and rods) are converted into electrical signals that are transmitted to the brain by the optic nerve and interpreted as sight and vision.